 Our reputation for high-authority litigation forces insurance companies to the table.
 We don't just file papers; we build winning trial narratives.

 Properly documenting trauma is half the battle.
-We coordinate with elite medical experts to ensure the full extent of your injury is recognized.
+We coordinate with qualified medical experts to ensure the full extent of your injury is recognized.

 Zero financial risk to you.
 We advance all litigation costs and only recover our fee when we win your Rogers County case.